bykovero/bykovero/README.md

 ---
 My name is Veronika Bykova.

--Currently learning to use Python with CS50 Introduction to Programming with Python
+-Currently studying Robotics and working in IT.

 👋 Hi, I’m @bykovero
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
+- I'm currently learning how to program in C++ and ROS2 (Project Maze)
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- I'm currently working on a hexa-robot (Project Hexa)

 <!---
 bykovero/bykovero is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.